 Overall, most people who attempt to quit smoking cold turkey will eventually begin smoking again, although some may at least cut down on their previous tobacco usage.
 This is in large part due to the withdrawal symptoms previously mentioned; many also start smoking again due to social pressures and triggers.
 For instance, someone who smokes socially may be more likely to return to smoking after having “just one” while out with friends.

 According to the American Cancer Society, it is hard to determine success rates for any given method.
 On average, those who try to quit smoking are only successful between four and seven percent of the time.

 Due to the high failure rate for those who try to quit cold turkey, smoking cessation aids have been developed to help smokers quit.
 These have varying levels of success.
 Some of the most common types of cessation aids include:

-- Prescription Medications – Several prescription medications have been developed to help smokers quit.
-Welbutrin is one of the most common, but there are others.
+Several prescription medications have been developed to help smokers quit.
+Wellbutrin is one of the most common, but there are others.
 Success rates with prescription drugs vary, and not all smokers have access to them.
 Those who do not have health insurance, for instance, may find that prescription aids are out of reach financially.